 - Optimize for lower cost (2.4) or higher capacity (5Ghz) WLAN?

-- Total number of concurrent users (Wi-Fi devices that are simultaneously online)?
+- The total number of concurrent users (Wi-Fi devices that are simultaneously online)?

 - Approximately how many applications run on each type of device?